Table of Contents

 The last couple of years have been less than desirable for “The Lion,” but the big guy is due a trip to the winner’s circle, which last occurred in 2017.

-After tying for 2nd at the PNC Championship last month, “Long John” went under the knife for knee replacement surgery.
-That should put him out of action for the first quarter of 2023, but I look forward to seeing the larger-than-life character hit the links imminently.
+After tying for second at the PNC Championship, “Long John” went under the knife for knee replacement surgery.
+This put him out of action for the first quarter of 2023.
+He underwent rehabilitation with physical therapy and sports medicine.
+With new his newfound stride, I look forward to seeing the larger-than-life character hit the links imminently.

 Who makes John Daly golf clubs?